lucasulfenborg/arch-hyprland-waybar-dotfiles/README.md

 # arch-hyprland-waybar-dotfiles
-my prefered arch linux setup for desktop and laptop usage
+my arch linux setup for desktop and laptop usage